GovTechSG/butler-bot/README.md

 * Html calendar page to display all calendar bookings
 * /view command for to show link for calendar listing
 * Booking insert job queue improvement
+* Authenticate to only allow hive users to book
 * Update this Todo list

 ## Done